Requesting a Reduced Course Load

 - Initial difficulty with English language or reading requirements

 - Unfamiliarity with U.S. teaching methods

-- Academic difficulty may be used one time (one semester) per degree level
+- Academic difficulty may be used only one semester per degree level

-- Students must maintain half-time enrollment (at least 3 credits for graduate and 6 for undergraduate students) during the semester of reduced course load.
+- Students must maintain half-time enrollment (at least 6 for undergraduate students and at least 3 credits for graduate) during the semester of reduced course load.

-- Requires a supporting letter from a licensed medical doctor, doctor of osteopathy, or clinical psychologist.
-The letter does not need to state the specific medical condition, but must indicate that the condition requires less than full-time enrollment.
+- This reason requires a supporting letter from a licensed medical doctor, doctor of osteopathy, or clinical psychologist.
+The letter does not need to state the specific medical condition but must indicate that the condition requires less than full-time enrollment.

-- For graduate students who have completed required coursework.
+- This is only for graduate students who have completed all required coursework.

 Reasons Unacceptable for a Reduced Course Load